alzahraaelsallakh/Infotainment-System-Yocto/README.md

 ```
 $ pyside-rcc icons.qrc -o icons_rc.py
 ```
-3. Import the python files in your main.py file
+3. Add the python files to your project then import them in your main.py file
 ```
 #importing Qt GUI files
 import mainScreenUi